rebelsky/sams-assorted-musings-reflections/promoting-diversity-in-cs-at-grinnell.md

 discipline, not just in terms of gender, but also in terms of the kinds of students who study CS.

+There's evidence that white males often enter computing before college because they are more likely to enjoy tinkering with things.
+In contrast, students from groups underrepresented in computer science want to see that computing has an impact.
+(Since I think that computing is changing the world, I'd hope that that impact would be self evident.
+But it doesn't seem to be.)
+So we've looked at ways to incorporate computing for social good in the curriculum.
+I designed a module for our third course.
+More importantly, Janet Davis re-designed our software design course so that its main focus is building software to support nonprofits in our community.
+I think that helps.

 We've worked hard to be a friendly, welcoming department.
 When we designed our new space, we made sure that the Commons was especially welcoming.
 I like that we're a place that has a fridge, microwave, and coffee urn